oVirt/ovirt-site/source/feature/optaplanner.html.md

 Four packages are currently available:

-*   ovirt-optimizer-0.2-1.fc19.noarch.rpm
+*   ovirt-optimizer-0.3-1.fc19.noarch.rpm
-*   ovirt-optimizer-ui-0.2-1.fc19.noarch.rpm
+*   ovirt-optimizer-ui-0.3-1.fc19.noarch.rpm
-*   ovirt-optimizer-jboss7-0.2-1.fc19.noarch.rpm
+*   ovirt-optimizer-jboss7-0.3-1.fc19.noarch.rpm
-*   ovirt-optimizer-jetty-0.2-1.fc19.noarch.rpm
+*   ovirt-optimizer-jetty-0.3-1.fc19.noarch.rpm

-There are also packages for CentOS6 and Fedora 20, but the CentOS version of the packages has some issues with packaging (it expects JBoss at a different path, can be solved using symlinks).
-Fedora 20 was not tested at all, but you can try - it provides Jetty only, because Fedora 20 ships with WildFly, which is not supported at the moment.
+There are also packages for CentOS 6 and Fedora 20, but the CentOS version of the packages has some issues with packaging (it expects JBoss at a different path, can be solved using force install and symlinks).
+Fedora 20 was not tested by me at all, but you can try - it provides Jetty only, because Fedora 20 ships with WildFly, which is not supported at the moment.

 ### Installing the ovirt-optimizer Machine